maurocastermans/now-playing/README.md

   python3 spotify_auth_helper.py
 ```

 4. Follow the browser prompt and allow access to your Spotify account.
-This will generate a .cache file locally.
+This will generate a .cache file locally
-5. Copy .cache to your Raspberry Pi project root

-Once copied, Spotipy will refresh the token automatically using the stored refresh token—no need to do this again unless
-you change accounts.
+   containing a Spotify access token.

 ### ⚙️ Installation Script